Peta0228/python-convert-txt-to-csv/README.md

-# CSV to TXT Coverter
+# .txt to .csv conversion
 convert a tabular txt file to a csv file